 Because blood parrot cichlids are a hybrid species, blood parrot cichlids have no scientific name.
 However, it is recommended they be cared for similar to any central American cichlid species, since both parent species come from this region.
 Blood parrot cichlids have been bred with other species to create color variants such as the purple heart parrot cichlid and bubblegum parrot cichlid.

 Hoplarchus psittacus, or the true parrot cichlid, can live up to 10 years in captivity.
 Some specimens, however, have been known to live upwards of 15 years.
 Similarly, Hypsophrys nicaraguensis, or the Nicaragua cichlid, generally live between 10 and 15 years, though some specimens live longer.
-The blood parrot cichlid has a similar life expectancy around 10 years.
-This life span is common among cichlids -- particularly among some of the larger species.
+The blood parrot cichlid has a similar life expectancy of about 10 years.
+A long life span is common among cichlids —particularly among some of the larger species.

-Because the two natural species of parrot cichlid come from different natural habitats, it is wise to cater the water parameters of your tank to the particular species you intend to cultivate.
-Tank-bred specimens are likely to tolerate a wider variety of tank conditions than wild-caught specimens, and man-made species such as the blood parrot cichlid are the most tolerant.
+Because the two natural species of parrot cichlid come from different natural habitats, it is wise to cater the water parameters of your tank to the particular species you intend to cultivate, encouraging the best parrot fish age potential.
+Tank-bred specimens are likely to tolerate a wider variety of tank conditions than wild-caught specimens, and hybrid species such as the blood parrot cichlid are the most tolerant.
 To keep the water quality in your tank high, avoid overfeeding your parrot cichlids and perform weekly water changes of between 10 and 20 percent of the tank volume.